-Organisations should be an Institutional Affiliate for the period of one year before applying for full membership.
+Organisations should be an Associate Member for a period of one year before applying for full membership.

-Before an ALTE Institutional Affiliate can submit their application to undergo an ALTE audit and become an ALTE Full Member, they need to attend at least two ALTE events (conferences, SIG meetings, courses), and at least one of them needs to be one of the biannual ALTE meeting and conferences.
+Before an ALTE Associate Member can submit their application to undergo an ALTE audit and become an ALTE Full Member, they need to attend at least two ALTE events (conferences, SIG meetings, courses), and at least one of them needs to be one of the biannual ALTE meeting and conference.

-Please check that your organisation fulfils these criteria, and then request the ALTE Membership application form from the ALTE Secretariat.
+Before any organisation can apply for ALTE Full Membership status, the Board of Trustees will check that the organisation fulfils the requirements listed above.
+Please check that your organisation fulfils these criteria, and then request the ALTE Full Membership application form from the ALTE Secretariat.

 Complete the application form, and write a formal letter of intent addressed to the ALTE Secretary-General.
 The letter should be signed by the legal representative of the organisation (the person with legal authority to enter into contracts).
-The letter should express the intention to become an ALTE Full member, especially including the following information about their examination(s) intended to be audited:
+More details of what to include in the letter will be found in the ALTE Full Membership application form.

 A crucial part of the application to become an ALTE Full Member is to undergo an ALTE audit for at least one of the organisation's exams.
+See the information about the Q-Mark.
 Detailed information on the ALTE auditing process and its different stages is available in the ALTE Procedures for Auditing.